Episode 35: The King

 Governor Arnaud and his wife Alicia welcomed their first child, Ramon Jr., in 1910, and two more followed over the next three years.

 During that time, life was a dull rhythm of island life and the occasional resupply ship.
-But that was all about the change.
+But that was all about to change.

 I imagine everyone on the island watched the horizon daily for a sign of help.